 Loading...

-Anthropic announced Opus 4.7 on April 16, 2026 as the first Claude built for cyber work, with offensive-prompt guardrails and a Cyber Verification Program for legitimate researchers.
+Anthropic released Opus 4.7 on April 16, 2026 as the first Claude with the Cyber Verification Program and production cybersecurity safeguards, followed by Opus 4.8.
 We ran every current Claude through the Cyber Defense Benchmark (arXiv 2604.19533) — a defense-oriented cybersecurity LLM gym with deterministic ground truth, covering 13 of 14 MITRE ATT&CK tactics and 105 procedures chained into real kill-chains.
-Which Claude should a SOC actually run?
-The newest one finished last.
+Which Claude should a SOC actually run today?
+Five months later, Opus 4.6 still holds the top spot.

 ▶ Watch the webinar — Why LLMs Fail in the SOC A 30-minute walkthrough of the Cyber Defense Benchmark: how every frontier model was scored, per-tactic breakdowns, and why no LLM clears 50% coverage on real attack logs.